 What is an unregistered apprenticeship?

 An unregistered apprenticeship is one that is not registered with the U.S. Department of Labor.
-It is instead maintained by a business or company to meet its specific needs.
+It is instead maintained by a business or company and is tailored to meet its specific needs.
 These programs are not regulated by a state or federal agency, either because the program does not meet the requirements of a registered apprenticeship or because the company has not completed registration with the government.
 Many unregistered apprenticeships are fine, but companies may be less likely to hire individuals who have completed unregistered apprenticeships than those who completed registered apprenticeships.
 Since unregistered apprenticeships are not monitored, outside companies cannot verify the legitimacy or quality of the apprenticeship.
 Individuals who complete an unregistered apprenticeship do not earn a certificate from the Department of Labor.

 Before considering an unregistered apprenticeship, make sure that you have already explored all of your options for a registered one.
 If you do not meet the eligibility requirements for a registered apprenticeship, consider a pre-apprenticeship program before turning to an unregistered apprenticeship.